Stuntlover-TM/cmdfile/README.md

 ```
 You can specify cmdfile filename with the following: `python -m cmdfile tablename filename`

+(By default, if you simply run `python -m cmdfile`, it will run the `main` table of the `cmdfile` file)

-This will run the `hello` table of the cmdfile, note that the build file must be in the directory you're running the script from, example cmdfile:
+This will run the `hello` table of the cmdfile, note that the cmdfile must be in the directory you're running the script from, example cmdfile:

 ```
 (hello)